 Intense collecting interest for Shaquille O'Neal began not long after he was drafted first overall thanks to his inclusion in 1992 Classic products.
-From there, collectors have plenty of choices for O'Neal and ten of his top cards are highlighted in the guide below.
+From there, collectors have plenty of choices for O'Neal and several of his top cards are highlighted in the guide below.

-Top Ten Shaquille O'Neal Cards
+Top Shaquille O'Neal Basketball Cards to Collect

 While his official rookie was found in Series 2 as a short print, the redemption version is virtually identical except for the gold foil headline at the top of the card that says "TRADE CARD."
+The redemption is #1B.

 Noteworthy as the first relic card for Shaquille O'Neal, collectors can find two different Game Jersey options in 1998-99 Upper Deck.
 The version with a silver font (#GJ4) is found in both hobby and retail boxes, while the gold version (#GJ34) is only found in hobby packs.

 1999-00 Skybox Premium Autographics Shaquille O'Neal Autograph #80